CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

 # Creating a Multi-Partition Solution using Azure Cosmos DB
 In this lab, you will create multiple Azure Cosmos DB containers.
 Some of the containers will be unlimited and configured with a partition key, while others will be fixed-sized.
-You will then use the SQL API and .NET SDK to query specific containers using a single partition key or across multiple partition keys.
+You will then use the SQL API and Java Async SDK to query specific containers using a single partition key or across multiple partition keys.

 ## Log-in to the Azure Portal